 The D-BOX hardware products are directly distributed by D-BOX to its customers, or they are distributed via local resellers who can also provide technical assistance.

-Almost all of the Corporation's products that are intended for the simulation and training market are sold as standalone products to OEMs and integrators who are in charge of incorporating the D-BOX products into their own products which are then marketed and distributed under their respective brands.
-D-BOX continues to focus its efforts on developing partnership programs with OEMs.
+Almost all of the Corporation's products that are sold as standalone products to OEMs and integrators are marketed and distributed under their respective brands.

 INTELLECTUAL PROPERTY